Our Winemaking Philosophy

 Prima Materia's mid-weight red wines

+Our Zinfandel is an attempt to capture what Zin field blends might have been like in 1900, plenty of fruit but savory and a little spicy.
 Negro Amaro is the opposite, unknown in California twenty years ago, here bottled young for striking aromatics of fig, olive, and black cherry making it the ultimate BBQ wine.
 Barbera, another grilled-food winner, is treated very differently to keep the focus on its acidity, pomegranate and purple fruit, along with longer aging.
-Many of our wines are made from multiple vineyard blocks, different clones, training, and rootstocks for complexity.
-The Barbera is actually three different types for example, all made separately from three different blocks and selections with different goals in mind.
+Some of our wines are made from multiple vineyard blocks, different clones, training, and rootstocks for complexity.
+The Barbera is actually three different types for example, all made separately from our three different vineyard blocks with different goals in mind for each planting, all bringing something to the party.

 Prima Materia’s bold red wines

 The big reds are where our altitude and volcanic soils really shine.
 We grow some of the only Sagrantino and Refosco in California, and while both are pretty serious, the Sagrantino is a beautiful tannic beast with big fruit plus roasted herbs, huge tannin and lilting floral tones.
-Our Nebbiolo pays homage to the wines of Barbaresco, full of beauty disciplined by tannin, and I push that fermentation as far and long as it can possibly go in the old Piemontese tradition, and even train our vines in the same way.
+Our Nebbiolo pays homage to the wines of Barbaresco, full of beauty disciplined by tannin, and I push that fermentation as far and long as it can possibly go in the old Piemontese tradition, and even train our vines in the same way - cane pruned, eight buds.
 Our biggest and baddest red is Aglianico, the ancient Italian grape that can shame gravelly Bordeaux and mountain-side Cabernet, needing at least three years in barrels and ageable for decades in the bottle with Old-World minerality and that sense of history we so love.
 I move those grapes exclusively by hand and employ very long fermentations.
 With grapes like these it is best to embrace the beast within.